How to Use Crossover Symmetry to Fight Frozen Shoulder

 There is a lot that remains unknown, paired with the fact that each episode is unique, so what works for one may not help the other.
 Although what we do know is that movement is an important part of the recovery process for any ailment.

-Specifically for frozen shoulder here is a quick take-home summary of a plan to help you get past the issue using your Crossover Symmetry System.
+Specifically for frozen shoulder, here is a quick take-home summary of a plan to help you get past the issue using your Crossover Symmetry System.

 Frozen shoulder has 3 stages:

 • Freezing – The primary issue is pain with some restrictions in range of motion.
-Corticosteroid injections and high volume injections may be useful during this stage.
+Corticosteroid injections and high-volume injections may be useful during this stage.
 This is not the time for aggressive stretching or strength training, but some light use of Crossover Symmetry exercises is beneficial for reducing the pain and limitations.

 • Frozen – Some pain may still be present but a loss in a range of motion is the primary limiter.
 More aggressive stretching and a shoulder strength program like Crossover Symmetry (but with modifications for the limited range of motion) are important during this stage.